-Impact identification is a critical step in EIA.
-First an exhaustive list of all impacts including minor, short term, moderate, direct and indirect, is drawn up.
+Impact identification is a critical step in ESIA.
+First an exhaustive list of all impacts including minor/major, short/long term, moderate, direct and indirect, is drawn up.
 Then the manageable, significant impacts are selected, based on magnitude, significance, extent and special sensitivity for further study.

-The Environmental Impact Assessment should describe the positive and negative effects which the project may have on the environmental features.
+The ESIA should describe the positive and negative effects which the project may have on the environmental features.
 The level of evaluation on particular subjects will vary according to project complexity and potential for interaction with particular environmental components.
 Other impacts may relate to animal or plants species.